iamVP7/mozwebext_book/manuscript/WebExtension_notifier.md

 To learn More about below list of API, visit MDN link given below.

-- alarms API [1]
+- `alarms API` [1]
-- notifications API [2]
+- `notifications API` [2]
-- Runtime API [3]
+- `Runtime API` [3]

 Your simple task is to create a WebExtension which will have a pageAction icon, on click it we should make the article to be opened after 30 mins.
 This Extension will look like a simple version of Firefox Test pilot Snooze tab.
 In this, we will be using Open tab API, Alarms API, pageAction API.

-Optional: It will be great if you can share your code or blog about this learning in twitter.
-Our Mozilla Webextension twitter handle is (@MozWebExt) and make sure you use hashtag #WebExtLearn when you are tweeting about this learning.
+Optional: It will be great if you can share your code or blog about this learning on Twitter.
+Make sure you use hashtag #WebExtLearn when you are tweeting about this activity.

 ## References